 - provide accommodations and modifications

 acknowledge the student, separate from the symptom; work around it, with it, or through the process with the student as his symptoms are expressed

 Recognizing, teaching and supporting the student with alternative strategies and techniques to manage significantly inappropriate symptoms instead of relying on punishments and negative consequences are likely to prove most effective.
 Remember to consider your reasoning for the behavior before you respond.
-(For more information on Education strategies, please refer to our ‘Education ‘ website section; in addition, you may find publications of interest in our online store, particularly Publication #E115b “Classroom Strategies and Techniques for Students with Tourette Syndrome” for a nominal charge; also available for immediate download as Publication #E115bDD).
+(For more information on Education strategies, please refer to our ‘Education ‘ website section; particularly Publication #E115b “Classroom Strategies and Techniques for Students with Tourette Syndrome” available for immediate download as Publication #E115bDD).